deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 Consequently, Version 2 drops all lock icons, most green checkmarks and a few "decryption problem" dialogues, simplifying the user interface and raising the floor for real-world security outcomes.
 After all, most users don't want to engage in theorizing and checking end-to-end encryption.
-They have actual lifes to live, and enough challenges to tackle already.
+They have actual lives to live, and enough challenges to tackle already.
 They *just* want a reliable fun-to-use messenger that keeps their chats, messages and contacts private.
 The decade long discourse on how to achieve this "just" is ongoing, and V2 releases are our contribution to it :)